rezkinapitupulu02/Coursera-Courses/6-Structuring-ML-Project/1-ML-Strategy/Notes.md

 - Unique course materials: Sharing lessons from building and deploying numerous deep learning products.
 - Evolution of machine learning strategy in the era of deep learning.
 - Hope to enhance effectiveness in developing deep learning systems.

+# Orthogonalization

+- Orthogonalization is a process in machine learning where you identify specific knobs to tune in order to achieve a desired effect.
+- The concept of orthogonalization is illustrated using examples of TV knobs and car controls.
+- In machine learning, there are four criteria to consider: performance on the training set, performance on the dev set, performance on the test set, and real-world performance.
+- Each criterion may require tuning specific knobs or sets of knobs.
+- Examples of knobs to tune include network size, optimization algorithms, regularization techniques, and adjusting the size of the dev set.
+- Orthogonal controls are preferable as they affect a single aspect without impacting other variables.
+- Early stopping is less orthogonalized because it affects both training set fit and dev set performance simultaneously.
+- The goal is to diagnose the bottleneck in system performance and identify the specific knobs to improve it.
+- Detailed exploration of this process will be covered in the upcoming weeks.